-1. The obligation or agreement on the part of the bank to deliver to the government of the nation, and in its name to the superior civil governor of the island of Cuba, according as the same may be asked for, up to the sum of eight millions of dollars in currency of the class which the said institution has in circulation.
+1. The obligation or agreement on the part of the bank to deliver to the government of the nation, and in its name to the superior civil governor of the island of Cuba, according as the same may be asked for, up to the sum of eight millions of dollars in cur-

-2. The relinquishment on the part of the bank of all interest or remuneration on account of the advance referred to, limiting itself to obtain from the government the reimbursement of the expense occasioned by the different issues of bank bills which it may be found necessary to make on account of this negotiation, and the loss which may be caused to it by the reduction of its bills to the coin which may be asked from it by the treasury.
+2. The relinquishment on the part of the bank of all interest or remuneration on account of the advance referred to, limiting itself to obtain from the government the re-imbursement of the expense occasioned by the different issues of bank bills which it may be found necessary to make on account of this negotiation, and the loss which may be caused to it by the reduction of its bills to the coin which may be asked from it by been covered.

-3. For the reimbursement of the eight'millions, and the other sums for which, under the foregoing basis, the government may become indebted, a temporary war tax shall be levied, which shall commence to be in force from the 1st of March of the present year, and will terminate precisely at the moment that said engagements shall have been covered.
+For the reimbursement of the eight millions, and the other sums for which, under the foregoing basis, the government may become indebted, a temporary war tax shall be levied, which shall commence to be in force from the 1st of March of the present year, and will terminate precisely at the moment that said engagements shall have